UPDATE - ECOCYCLES - New Scientometric Data

 ECOCYCLES (ISSN 2416-2140, DOI 10.19040/ecocycles) is the first Open Access, fully refereed academic periodical in its field.
-The journal's primary goal is to offer a significant medium for scientists to present and discuss their newest findings from research on all aspects (social, economic, geological, environmental, etc.) of ecological cycles.
+The journal's primary goal is to provide a significant medium for scientists to present and discuss their latest findings from research across all aspects (social, economic, geological, environmental, etc.) of ecological cycles, with a publication schedule of at least two issues per year, with additional issues published as editorial circumstances warrant (e.g., Special Issues or high submission volumes).

 EDITORIAL POLICIES